 Marketers can search for a particular dimension value using the search feature to fetch the Google Analytics data that is limited to the selected dimension value.

 8. Visualization Tab:

-This tab allows you to generate the report output in the form of a percentage chart, comparison chart, pivot table, etc. It comes handy when you or your team require dynamic outputs Google Analytics data in a particular format.
+This tab allows you to generate the report output in the form of a percentage chart, comparison chart, pivot table, etc. It comes in handy when you or your team require dynamic outputs of Google Analytics data in a particular format.

 9. Other features:

 You can simply click on the top of this metric column to sort your Google Analytics data in a particular metric, either in ascending or descending order

 This feature lets you save a particular report by clicking on the Save option available at the right top of the Google Analytics Interface.
 You can access the same from Customization > Saved Reports.